actions.json

 Rules - apiPath

-The destination path for the action request.
+apiPath is a string indicating the destination path for the action request.
 It can be defined as an absolute pathname or an external URL.

 • Example: /api/exact-path